 - Observation: Primary market research isn’t always about asking questions or interacting with people, but also involves observing and listening to what is out there.
 For example, this is a great way for businesses to learn about the goings-on in the area they’ll physically be located.
 If you are thinking of a few different locations for your business, consider heading down to each at different times on different days of the week to get an idea of the foot traffic, what stores people are visiting, if they are buying, etc. If you are thinking of product labelling and branding, head down to the supermarket or another store to see what is already out there.

 - Surveys: These are great to ask some quick questions to your target market.
-These should be as short and sweet as possible, and usually include more close-ended questions.
+These should be as short and sweet as possible and usually include more closed-ended questions.
 Depending on who you are trying to reach, you may be able to do the survey in-person, online, over the phone, or by mail.
 One thing we’ve seen recently is people taking advantage of social media to conduct a survey.
-Think about if there are consumer groups on Facebook who might fit your target market, for example dog lovers in a certain city.
+Think about if there are consumer groups on Facebook who might fit your target market, for example, dog lovers in a certain city.

 - Interviews and focus groups: If you want some more in-depth feedback, one-on-one interviews or group discussions might be the way to go.
-These are great for getting into the nitty-gritty details, but can last from 30 minutes to 2 hours.
-Also consider that you may need someone to moderate the session for you so that participants feel free to share their real feelings.
-Usually these sessions will happen in person, but with technologies like Skype or Facetime, you could also consider doing them virtually.
+These are great for getting into the nitty-gritty details but can last from 30 minutes to 2 hours.
+Consider that you may need someone to moderate the session for you so that participants feel free to share their real feelings.
+Usually these sessions will happen in person, but with technologies like Zoom, Google Hangouts, or Facetime, you could also consider doing them virtually.

 May the Odds Be Ever in Your Favour

 The beauty of primary market research is that you can ask any question you want (within reason).
 However, people are not required to answer your questions.
 Can you think of a time when you received a survey or were solicited to attend a focus group, and didn’t do it?
 Keep that in mind when doing your own primary market research.
-You will get some no’s, but you have to push past those to get to the good stuff.
+You might hear no a few times, but you have to push past those to get to the good stuff.